sachasayan/minstrel/memory-bank/projectBrief.md

 We need to design and implement a feature which will allow the customer to write a novel with help from an AI model.
 All tasks involving customer interaction are handled through the chat interface, which sends messages to the model with the service as an intermediary.
 The model then sends a message back with actions, to be processed by the service.

-The normal process for writing a novel is as follows:
+The normal process for writing a novel is now as follows:

-(1) First the app sends story parameters (genre, title, etc.) to the model, which translates those patterns into a story skeleton consisting of a brief synopsis, characters, chapters, things to remember, etc. (Skeleton)

-(2) The customer is allowed to edit the Skeleton to their leisure, then sends the Skeleton to the model, which generates an outline (Outline), consisting of full character descriptions, full environment descriptions, detailed per-scene plans for each chapter, and key objects.
+(1) First the app sends story parameters (genre, title, etc.) to the model, which generates an outline (Outline), consisting of full character descriptions, full environment descriptions, detailed per-scene plans for each chapter, and key objects.

-(3) The customer is allowed to edit the Outline.
+(2) The customer is allowed to edit the Outline.
 The model then uses the Outline to create each chapter.
 (Chapter-1, Chapter-2, etc.)

-(4) A message and critique is then produced.
+(3) A message and critique is then produced.
 (Critique)

 Any above step can be repeated.
 For instance, the customer may ask the model to re-write a previous chapter, or make adjustments to the outline, or regenerate the critique.